dhduc/docker-lamp/README.md

 ## destroy.sh

 This script will stop and remove your containers.
+It won't remove the container's IP address from your HOSTS file because that action is not usual and I prefer to remove that entry by hands.

 Usage:
 ```